 As a multi-disciplinary facility, the 86,000-square-foot Center of Excellence for Coral Reef Ecosystem Research generates information and research products to help understand, conserve and protect coral reef ecosystems.
+The building's design promotes research by current and new faculty, researchers, visiting scientists, post-doctoral fellows, and graduate students.
 Its coral reef research aims to: